IrrelevantIdentity/Assignment-Manager/README.md

 * Specify due dates for assignments
 * Describe requirements for assignments
 * Specify which subject assignments pertain to
-* Change status of assignments
+* Change status of assignments (Uncommenced, In Progress, Complete, Handed-in)
-* Specify assignment durations types
+* Specify assignment durations types: (Short, Medium, or Long)